patrickfuchs/buildH/docs/buildh.md

 ### Why do I need a def file?

-A def file looks like this.
+A def file looks like this:

 ```
 gamma1_1 POPC C1  H11